At a Glance

 Pro Tip: Feel free to add the following as your last task: "Please record yourself deleting the app from your device."

-After participants finish recording their session, they'll see a pop-up questionnaire with 1 - 4 questions requiring a written response.
+After contributors finish recording their session, they'll see a pop-up questionnaire with 1 - 4 questions requiring a written response.
 You can use the default questions that are included with every test or write your own.

 Step 8.
 Review and Launch Test